Carla Stalnaker

 Administrative AssistantJeanna SpitlerExt.
 135jeanna.spitler@clintonco.illinois.gov

 The Clinton County Probation Office supervises juvenile and adult clients sentenced to a term of court supervision or probation by the Clinton County Court system.
-Probation officers work with clients to ensure compliance with court orders.
-Probation Officers also assist clients in identifying areas of risk and need in order to provide resources, skill building, and cognitive-behavioral programs in order to facilitate behavior change in an equitable and non-judgemental manner.
-We strive to promote growth and pro-social attitudes and behaviors in our clients while reducing recidivism and increasing public safety.
+Probation Officers assist clients in identifying areas of risk and need in order to provide resources, skill building, and cognitive-behavioral programs in order to facilitate behavior change in an equitable and non-judgemental manner.
+We strive to promote growth and pro-social attitudes and behaviors in our clients while reducing recidivism, increasing public safety, and ensuring compliance with court orders.

 News & Events